yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 ## 2. Create, join, or fork repositories in your Github account

-To start us off, we need a project (a.k.a., a repository) to work on.
-This is the Github way of storing projects.
-So on the Github site, let’s create a repository.
-Repositories can be used for many projects, allowing you to collaborate, share, and modify scripts, programs, and websites.
-Project repositories can be named just about anything, and you should pick something relevant to your project.
+To start us off, we need a project---recall that projects are stored as **repositories** on Github (or **repos** for short).
+So let’s create our first repository!
+Repositories allow you to collaborate, share, and modify scripts, programs, and websites.
+Project repositories can be named just about anything, but you should pick something relevant to your project; please, for the love of all good things, don't call your repo `new-repo1`.

 For this exercise, we are going to set up a repository that will hold HTML, CSS, and JavaScript for a website.
-But keep in mind that Github can be used to version control just about any textual content or language (I actually use Git to version control all of my writing).
+But keep in mind that Github can be used to version control just about any textual content written in just about any scripting or markup language (I actually use Git to version control all of my writing).

 ### Create a website using Github Pages

-In our website repository, we have keep the HTML, CSS, and JS required for our webpage.
-A feature of Github is the ability to create a homepage using something called [Github pages](https://pages.github.com/).
+Github allows you to easily create a simple, **static website** using its [Github pages](https://pages.github.com/) platform.
+Note the word 'static'---Pages does not allow you to host more sophisticated **dynamic websites** that make use of database queries, content management systems, etc.

-To use Github pages, you have to name your repository very specifically.
-The following steps detail creating a repository and setting up the initial settings.
+Our website repository will include all of the HTML, CSS, and JavaScript required to make our webpage run.

 ***

 #### i.
 Click on the Repositories tab on your main profile page.

-On your Github profile page, click on the Repositories tab.
+Navigate to your Github profile page, and click on the 'Repositories' tab.

 #### ii.
 In the upper right corner, select ‘New’.